 Online Visibility Needs to Be Prioritized

 There’s one thing all of us as local marketers can agree on – to help local businesses get found online, online visibility must continue to be a priority.
-This means maintaining Google My Business, Bing, Yelp and business listings on authoritative and niche sites across the web.
+This means maintaining Google Business Profile, Bing, Yelp and business listings on authoritative and niche sites across the web.

 How visible are your local business clients?
 If you aren’t sure, request a demo to find out how to take our listing management solution for a test drive.